smorrow8859/Reverse_Engineering_Basic_Games/README.md

 LOAD "(shift c)ATACOMBS",8,1

 The raster.d64 - contains the version for the code I modified.
-The
+The ahoy1987-01.d64 is the original game (not changed).

 Ask if you have any questions. :)